nkuyfq/Delter/README.md

 Tombo_dir=path/to/tombo_processed/fast5 The file path to tombo-resquiggled single fats5 files, e.g., 'Tombo_dir=/data/fast5'
 Subsample=2000                          The number to subsample from reads covering variation loci, should be larger than 200, default=2000
 Flowcell=R9                             The version of flow cell, should be R9 or R10, default=R9
-Strategy=Amplicon                       The sequencing strategy, should be Amplicon or Direct, default=Direct MRPPthres=0.001                         The threshold of MRPP A, default=0.001 HomoQthres=23                           The threshold of homo-dels, default=23 OtherQthres=20.6                        The threshold of other-dels, default=20.6
+Strategy=Direct                         The sequencing strategy, should be Amplicon or Direct, default=Direct MRPPthres=0.001                         The threshold of MRPP A, default=0.001 HomoQthres=23                           The threshold of homo-dels, default=23 OtherQthres=20.6                        The threshold of other-dels, default=20.6